- Roger Annett

 ROGER MARK ANNETT wore the blue of the RAF from 1959 to 1967.
 During this service he spent two-and-a-half years as co-pilot on a Tactical Transport Squadron, which led to his first book for Pen and Sword, Drop Zone Borneo.

 This fifth book for Pen and Sword has been prompted by the approaching centenary of the Royal Air Force College, Cranwell.
-As with all his previous offerings, the author has gathered together an impressive and expressive number of eye-witnesses (himself included) to give the already worthy story of ten decades the necessary flesh and bones.
+As with all his previous offerings, the author has gathered together an impressive number of willing eye-witnesses (himself included) to give the already worthy story of ten decades the necessary flesh and bones.